Making finance family friendly

 Finance can be intimidating for parents; they want to be able to not only provide for their growing family day to day but to also plan for their future.
-I had the honour to contribute to the development of the experiences that brings human connection to financial security.
+I lead the design of a new feature: Moments.
+A new experience to bring the human connection to financial secruity.

 Team